 Conclusion

 Google Analytics is perfectly capable of being the main analytics platform for most SaaS apps.
-I’ve proven this by successfully implementing it on 11 SaaS tools and there are more to come in the nearest future.
+I’ve proven this by successfully implementing it on 11 SaaS tools and there are more to come in the near future.

 If you work at a SaaS company, our you work with clients in the SaaS business, consider using Google Analytics to track the usage of the SaaS app.
 This is especially useful if the marketing site already has Google Analytics installed and configured and/or if the team has experience with it.